 Do you love a good, healthy sandwich?
-You're going to love this tofu salad sandwich, a vegan variation of the traditional egg salad sandwich!
+You'll love this tofu salad sandwich, a vegan variation of the traditional egg salad sandwich!
 It's perfect for a quick and easy meal with a savory flavor.
 Plus, it's loaded with healthy ingredients and is a great way to get your protein.
 So, why not give it a try?

-This sandwich was inspired by my Vegan Chickpea Tuna Salad; I wanted to make a vegan alternative to an egg salad sandwich, which I grew up eating often.
+My Vegan Chickpea Tuna Salad inspired this sandwich; I wanted to make a vegan alternative to an egg salad sandwich I grew up eating often.

-For more delicious tofu recipes with an eggy flavor, try my Vegan Southwestern Tofu Scramble or Mushroom Vegan Egg Scramble.
+Try my Vegan Southwestern Tofu Scramble or Mushroom Vegan Egg Scramble for more delicious tofu recipes with an eggy flavor.
 Serve with a side of Air Fryer Breakfast Potatoes or Baked Sweet Potato Fries.

 Here are the simple pantry ingredients to make this easy tofu salad sandwich.
 Read on to learn about the secret ingredient!

 - 15 oz organic firm tofu, pressed and drained - I find this tofu in the refrigerated part of the grocery store.
 For this recipe, I used the Wildwood brand.
 You can use extra-firm tofu as well.
 If you thaw frozen tofu, it will not be the correct texture for this recipe.
 Shelf-stable tofu or soft tofu is too soft.

 - Celery, diced - for a fresh crunch.